BezuglyR/testingWeather/README.md

 This is testing task project.

-To build in and run in docker command : '$ docker build https://github.com/BezuglyR/testingWeather'
+To build in and run in docker command : 'docker build -t bezuglytesttask \ git@github.com: BezuglyR/testingWeather'